What is pronation?

 Other causes of pronation include:

 abducted (turned out) or adducted (turned in) gait pattern; tight achilles tendons; inturned knees or hips; chronic pain anywhere in the lower extremity; leg length discrepancy; loss of muscle function after a stroke or nerve injury; cerebral palsy or other spastic disorder; bunions and hypermobile forefoot joints; worn-out shoes; being overweight; high-impact activities such as long distance running-–I could go on but as you can see, there are many factors involved.

 What does excess pronation cause?

-Interesting question and important to consider.
-If someone is excessively pronated does that necessitate treatment-–generally speaking not unless the pronation is causing a symptom or creating a situation that will clearly lead to symptoms in the future.
-The excess motion of the foot joints caused by pronation and extra work placed on the muscles, as a result leads to a gigantuous list of potential problems.
+If someone is excessively pronated does that necessitate treatment ?
+I would say, not unless the pronation is causing a symptom or creating a situation that will clearly lead to symptoms in the future.
+The excess motion of the foot joints caused by pronation and extra work placed on the muscles leads to a gigantuous list of potential problems.
 The most common are: bunions, heel pain, hammertoes, medial tibial stress syndrome (shin splints), achilles tendonitis, knee pain, back pain, general fatigue in the lower extremities, ingrown toenails, neuromas, and I’ll stop there.
 Remember this though: many pronation-related problems can also be caused by things other than excess pronation.
 Just because someone has bunions and is pronated doesn’t mean the two are related.
 This makes treating lower extremity symptoms rather complicated.
 Identifying all contributing factors in a lower extremity problem (other than pronation) will improve the chances that the chosen treatment will work.

 How is excess pronation treated?